 CONCEPT AND APPROACH

-Restoring and maintaining soil productivity is achieved through the logical and balanced use of organic and inorganic (chemical) plant nutrients in conjunction with organic carbon containing nutrient chelators and soil conditioners like Fulvic (also known as carbonic acids or organic acids), Humic and amino acids and the biological portion in the form of micro-organisms.
+Restoring and maintaining soil productivity is achieved through the logical and balanced use of organic and inorganic (chemical) plant nutrients in conjunction with organic carbon containing nutrient chelators and soil conditioners like Fulvic acid (also known as carbonic acids or organic acids), amino acids, kelp and the biological portion in the form of micro-organisms.

 This is done to rectify soil structure and chemistry as well as biological soil life.
 By applying nature’s logic, the utilization of plant nutrients is optimized so as to increase yield (harvest) and to ensure better quality of farm produce.
 Agrilibrium have developed this plant nutrition concept which includes the 1:2 Water extract soil analysis, which allows us a better insight into understanding the delicate relationship between plant and soil.